11_27_2025

 The chain of responsibility at a glance

-DKR: the strategic partner for 'last mile” management”
+DKR: The strategic partner for 'last mile” management”

 Our role is to specifically support these figures in their new and complex task, through a two-pronged approach: